cduan2020/LocalizedControl/README.md

 # Usage

 ### Scripts for example applications:
-Note: Indicated run times were measured on a desktop computer (Intel i7-7700K, 4 cores, 16G RAM).
+*Note: Indicated run times were measured on a desktop computer (Intel i7-7700K, 4 cores, 16GB RAM).*

 * `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a Barabási–Albert (BA) random network with Laplacian dynamics.